gravity-ui/date-utils/README.md

 # @gravity-ui/date-utils

-Helpers to managing Date and Time.
+Helpers for managing Date and Time.

 ## Install